WebAssembly/design/AstSemantics.md

 ## Accessing globals

-Global accesses always specify a single global variable with a constant index.
+Global variables are storage locations outside the main heap.
-Every global has exactly one type.
-Global variables are not aliased to the heap.
+Every global has exactly one Memory type.
+Accesses to global variables specify the index as an integer literal.

   * `load_global`: load the value of a given global variable
   * `store_global`: store a given value to a given global variable